dkwon17/che-operator/README.md

     * turn on/off OpenShift oAuth (login with OpenShift in Che) (create identity provider, oAuth client, update Che ConfigMap)
 * etc

 Che operator is implemented using [operator framework](https://github.com/operator-framework) and the Go programming language.
-Eclipse Che configuration defined using a custom resource definition object and stored in the custom Kubernetes resource named CheCluster (Kubernetes API group `org.eclipse.checluster`).
+Eclipse Che configuration defined using a custom resource definition object and stored in the custom Kubernetes resource named `checluster`(or plural `checlusters`) in the Kubernetes API group `org.eclipse.che`.
 Che operator extends Kubernetes API to embed Eclipse Che to Kubernetes cluster in a native way.

 ## CheCluster custom resource